sjproctor/learn-academy-assessments/Week-3-Assessment/interview-questions.md

-2. What are the three arguments that .map() and .filter() can accept?
+2. What is a DOM event?

-  Your answer: value, index, array - in that particular order
+  Your answer: Document Object Model events are actions that occur in JavaScript as result of a user interaction.
+Typically DOM events are combined with functions that are executed when the event occurs.

   Researched answer: